‘Love at first truck’: One local couple talks meeting at Food Truck Rodeo, secret sauce to success

 A connection was actually made, but Shaina says it really heated up a month later.
 She was sick at a separate food event, and Michael was there catering.
 Under the weather, she asked him for a cup of tea.

-“He came to me with this huge box of all these different assorted tea bags and (Michael) was like, ‘do you want to come upstairs and see my high-end catering?'” she says.
+“He came to me with this huge box of all these different assorted tea bags and [Michael] was like, ‘do you want to come upstairs and see my high-end catering?'” she said.

+Shaina thought that was the best pickup line ever.
+Their employees telling each of them, “that’s the person you’re going to marry.”

 “We’re fortunate and lucky.
 We’ve been through tough times.
 Luckily we’ve had some very good times,” says Michael.